Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 They don't even want to go there.

-Now the Tenth Amendment is next.
+Now the 10th Amendment is next.

-Now this is important, ladies and gentlemen, because the Commerce Clause in the Fourth Amendment has been the vehicle for the new dealization of the U.S. Constitution.
+Now, this is important, ladies and gentlemen, because the commerce clause in the Fourth Amendment has been the vehicle for the new dealization of the U.S. Constitution.

-The Commerce Clause, and by the Commerce Clause, as you know, is the route to Obamacare, forcing people to buy health insurance.
+The Commerce Clause and by the Commerce Clause, as you know, is the route to Obamacare, forcing people to buy health insurance.

 The Commerce Clause is where the federal government has grown.